schnapster/Magma/README.md

 - AudioSendHandler

 Magma does not ship any implementations for IAudioSendSystem and IAudioSendFactory.
+It is important that the implementation you choose will never call any method of the packet provider but `IPacketProvider#getNextPacket`, because none of the others are supported by Magma.
 Recommended implementations:
 - https://github.com/sedmelluq/jda-nas
 - https://github.com/Shredder121/jda-async-packetprovider

+Discord supports 1 audio connection per user and guild (also called a "member").
+This means, an audio connection is exactly identified by those two datapoints.

 ## Get started